Wondering how to make basil pesto at home? It's actually quite easy! You only need 6 ingredients and a food processor. Ready in 15 minutes!

 - Add the parmigiano cheese and process until the mixture is clumping together.
 You should be able to squeeze it into a ball with your hands like dough.

-- Add the basil and salt to the food processor and put the lid back on.
-With the motor running, pour the olive oil slowly into the basil mixture until the basil leaves are finely chopped and the mixture is smooth, up to 1 minute.
+- Add the basil and salt to the food processor along with about ¼ of the olive oil and pulse a few times to break up the leaves and start mixing things together.
+Then with the processor running on low, pour the remaining olive oil slowly into the basil mixture until the basil leaves are finely chopped and the mixture is smooth, up to 1 minute.
 See tip below.

 Notes